muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/UEP.md

 ### The Unperturbed Electrostatic Potential method

 Here we present our software implementation of the Unperturbed Electrostatic Potential (UEP) Method: a method that requires only one DFT calculation, which is used to compute the electronic density of the host material.
 This, in turn, is used to calculate the minima of the host material’s electrostatic potential and to estimate the muon stopping site, relying on the approximation that the muon’s presence does not significantly affect its surroundings.

-One of the main UEP’s assumptions is that the muon stopping site will be one of the crystalline material’s electrostatic potential minima.
+The software has a complementary tool, which evaluates the intertitial high-symmetry sites in the host material that have not been yet occupied by a muon.
+In practice, very often, the muon stopping site will be a high-symmetry site of the crystal that has not already been occupied by another atom.
+Hence, the complementary tool performs a crystallographic analysis of the pure system as a useful first step.

+A detailed description of the methodology is given in this [paper by S. Sturniolo and L. Liborio](https://aip.scitation.org/doi/10.1063/5.0012381).

+#### Details of the software implementation

 `pymuon-suite` implements a general, high-level vibrational averaging function that can displace an atom in a molecule along its phonon modes and then average a quantity calculated at all displacement points with any chosen weighting.
 Multiple atoms can be selected, allowing this process to be repeated with whatever atoms you wish to displace.
 This allows it to easily be extended to use many vibrational averaging methods on many physical properties.